oniseven/CI3-AdminLTE/README.md

 # Model Usage

-Honestly I hate to repeat my self to type the same function again and again a cross all model file.
+Honestly I hate to repeat my self to type the same function again and again across all model file, like insert update delete.
 Thats why I made this custom core model called `MY_Model`.
-All the function in this core model, I made it base on what I need in most of my App, which could be not fit with you.
-Feel free to not use it if you dont want it.
-If you dont use it, you definitely gonna need to tweak the `Template Library` for the menu part and also the `datatables`.
+All the function in this core model, I made it base on what I need in most of my App, like insert, update, delete, and a couple other functions so I don't have to copy and paste it across all Model, which could be not fit with you.
+So, feel free to not use it if you don't want it and if you don't use it, don't forget to tweak the `Template Library` for the menu part and also the `datatables` example controller.

 ## Details
 - Location: `application/core`